Photo Credit: Seabreeze

 • Roc Pride: Nine days in July filled with events that celebrate the accomplishments and history of the LGBTQ+ community, including a Pride Parade.

-• Park Ave Summer Art Festival: Stroll along Rochester’s Park Avenue in August to shop from 350+ artists, listen to live music on three stages and fill up on festival food.
+• Park Avenue Summer Stroll: Stroll along Rochester’s Park Avenue in August to shop from 350+ artists, listen to live music, enjoy children's activities and fill up on festival food.

 • Keybank Rochester Fringe Festival: A ten-day festival with all-out visual and performing arts shows that range from music and dance to comedy, poetry and street theater.